furryboffin/obagg/README.md

 first available client stream producer.
 Note also that only one instantiation of the websocket consumers and aggregator are needed regardless of the number of clients connected.

+In order to guarantee websocket streams stay open, each consumer has a ping loop which sends ping messages to the exchange websocket server at regular intervals defined in the config file.

 ## Components